jamulussoftware/jamuluswebsite/_posts/2022-02-01-Midi-Mixerboard-Control.md

 Now let's update the Jamulus shortcut:

 The Jamulus installation has created a Desktop Shortcut, which we need to modify.
-We need to tell Jamulus that we want to use the MIDI Surface Control.
+We need to tell Jamulus that we want to use the MIDI Control Surface.
 Locate the icon on the desktop, right click and select "Properties"

 ![jamulus-desktop-shortcut-properties](https://user-images.githubusercontent.com/13550012/152057006-b1878219-e661-4548-9bd3-0fa36422ddb0.png)

 We need to add an option to the Target field.

-The information you need to provide will depend on the MIDI Surface Control device configuration.
+The information you need to provide will depend on the MIDI Control Surface device configuration.
 The mixing section of my device contains 9 faders, 9 knobs and 9 buttons.
 As I only have 1 button row, I need to decide to use the Mute or Solo option.
 - The fader section starts with CC# 3 and ends with CC# 11.
 - The knobs section starts with CC# 14 and ends with CC# 22.